Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 As an organisation, what are you doing to allow your employees a forum to discuss their issues, without them feeling there is a risk?
 It’s not an option to turn a blind eye.

-So you see, whether it be organisational silence, willful blindness, or personal silence, the fact of the matter is, sometime silence is not always golden.
+So you see, whether it be organisational silence, willful blindness, or personal silence, the fact of the matter is, sometimes silence is not always golden.

 But the real question is, what are you going to do about it for your business?

-If the above has raised any concerns for your organisation, feel free to get in touch so that we can discuss more about what can be done to address these important issues for your business.
+If the above has raised any concerns for your organisation, feel free to get in touch so we can discuss what we can do to address these important issues for your business.

 Extra Resources: